Developer-Autodesk/forge.learning/docs/environment/rundebug/go.md

 go get -u github.com/derekparker/delve/cmd/dlv
 ```

-Once `delve `is installed, you can either press F5 or go to menu **Debug** >> **Start debugging**.
+Once `delve` is installed, you can either press F5 or go to menu **Debug** >> **Start debugging**.

+!> For debug, make sure the `main.go` file is open on Visual Code before pessing **F5**, otherwise you may see an error (see [Troubleshooting](#troubleshooting))

 You will now see a launch.json file created for your workspace, which will contain the configurations for debugging.
 By default, there would be a single configuration as below:

 ```javascript
 {